CMU-CORGI/CMU-CORGI.github.io/_projects/dataflow.md

 The familiar von Neumann (vN) paradigm takes a sequential view of a program, forcing hardware to employ hard-to-scale, complex mechanisms to rediscover program parallelism at runtime.
 Worse, this extra complexity comes at the expense of energy efficiency.
 Simple, fixed function hardware can be made extremely efficient for a given task, so some foresee a future where systems feature a wide variety of specialized accelerators.
-However, accelerators aren’t a free lunch and deliver lower benefits than generally advertised.
+However, ***accelerators aren’t a free lunch and deliver lower benefits than generally advertised***.
 Custom hardware requires large and growing non-recurring engineering costs, which few applications can justify.
 Specialized accelerators are very disruptive to software; there is no scalable or maintainable solution to integrate an increasing variety of accelerators into existing software development flows.
-Most importantly, Amdahl’s Law tells us that accelerators’ speedup is limited by the proportion of a task that they can’t optimize.
+Most importantly, Amdahl’s Law tells us that accelerators’ speedup is limited by the proportion of a task that they *can’t* optimize.
-Hence, the only path forward long-term is to reconcile high parallelism, general-purpose-programmability and energy-efficiency.
+Hence, the only path forward long-term is to *reconcile high parallelism, general-purpose-programmability and energy-efficiency*.

 ### Our Approach